cunnellp5/code-log/README.md

 ```
 $ git clone 'theurl'
-$ cd codewars-log
+$ cd code-log
 $ http-server
 ```

-> If webpack exists, look at its readme and follow the directions there.
+*If webpack exists, look at its readme and follow the directions there.
 Otherwise most of this can be seen through that http-server. just navigate to whatever HTML file and open the dev tools.
-If no HTML, I logged the function directly in the IDE.
+If no HTML, I logged the function directly in the IDE.*